hilmanski/onebitedev-hugo-old/content/posts/find-list-of-developer-tools-with-finddevtools.md

 ## Revenue Plan
 To be honest, I'm not sure yet.
 It's something that I personally use and like gardening it.
 Maybe a 'mainstream way' where we have a good traffice, then adding a developer-tools sponsor or providing ads with carbonads or ethicalads (something not bothering the viewer).

+## That's it
+Hope this collection of developer tools site, can help you find the best tool for your next project!
+If you want to submit a tool you make or an alternative of a certain popular coding tool, feel free to do so in the site!

 Site: [FindDevTools](https://finddev.tools/)